The Membership Committee is responsible for welcoming new businesses to the community and providing them with information about KBA.

 Membership represents the largest committee within KBA and has the primary task of retaining and building the overall membership of the association.
 This committee coordinates various campaigns throughout the year to introduce local businesses to the benefits of being a part of KBA.
 Committee members are on hand at all KBA functions to help members network and get to know one another.
 This committee hosts a new member orientation before each monthly KBA luncheon.
 During monthly lunches, the chairs of this committee provide updates on the current size of membership and facilitate One Minute introductions by new members.
 Committee members oversee the collection and maintenance of accurate member information for use on the KBA website.

+Do you tweet?
+Blog?
+Facebook or Instagram?
+Then we need you to help tell our stories to the Kennesaw community.
+Photographers, graphic artists, writers and rabble-rousers welcome!
 The communications committee is responsible for keeping the membership and community updated on the activities and accomplishments of the association.
 As technology changes, so do the responsibilities of this important committee.
 This committee is responsible for communicating through email, social media, blogs and local newspapers.
 Committee members oversee the association’s website and work closely with an outside development company to ensure maximum functionality for members, as well as the community.
 Committee members maintain information about KBA, its monthly events, community events, and an up-to-date directory of all members and broadcast that information where appropriate to promote the association.
 Photographing and videoing KBA events are also handled by this committee.

 The hospitality committee works with membership and communications to ensure that all guests attending a KBA function are greeted and educated on all that the association has to offer.
 Members of the hospitality committee introduce special guests and distribute door prizes at the end of monthly lunches.
 This committee is on site at Alive After Five and Wake Up events to assist guests and new members.
 Members of this committee also coordinate and manage the Hospitality book and volunteers and both the Big Shanty Festival and Taste of Kennesaw.